statico/statico.github.io/_posts/2012-02-20-webgl-glge-game-part-2.md

 In [part one][part1] of this series I covered GLGE basics by demonstrating how to set up a scene with four bobbing ducks.
 In this part I'll describe how I built the logic for the game and mapped it to a 3D view.

 Keep in mind that part of building *Ducks* was an excercise in burn out management.
 [The last game I finished][friend-rescue] was so much work that I didn't write another one for years.
 To build the game I needed to stay within my limit span of attention and avoid getting burnt out, so I made sure I was focused on _play ability_ and _fun_ instead of fixing every bug which appeared.
 If something was "good enough" I kept it as is and decided to move on.
-A finished buggy game is better than an unplayable, perfect duct-collecting simulation.
+A finished buggy game is better than an unplayable, perfect, duct-collecting simulation.

 ### A Game with a Backbone